-- 3. What did the Third-Five-Year plan ensilage in relation to trade union recognition? - 4.
-What is the aim of the Trade Unions and Industrial Disputes (Amendment) Bill, 1988?
+- 1. What did the Fourth Five year plan ensilage in relation to Trade union recognition? - 2.
+What is the aim of TU and ID bill 1988?

-4.4 INTERNATIONAL LABOUR MOVEMENT
+4.5 INTERNATIONAL LABOUR MOVEMENT

 The labour movement is a broad term for the development of a collective organization of working people, to campaign for better working conditions and treatment from their employers and governments, in particular through the implementation of specific laws governing labour relations.
 With ever increasing levels of international trade and rising influence of multinational corporations, there has been debate and action within the labour movement broadly to attempt international co-operation.
 This has led to renewed efforts to organize and collectively bargain internationally.
-A number of international union organizations have been established in an attempt to facilitate international collective bargaining, to share information and resources and to advance the interests of workers generally.
+Anumber of international union organizations have been established in an attempt to facilitate international collective bargaining, to shareinformation and resources and to advance the interests of workers generally.